-Ref Mitigation measure When to implement How to implement Responsibility for Implementation Reference AEW Access and Enabling Works SCAW: Surface Ci All Contractors: A ion Box Tunnels SSTOM: Stations Systems, Id other contractors as delegated by SydneyM intenance SW_12 Processes for treatment and discharge of any water from site and associated monitoring, reporting and regulatory approval requirements Pre-construction / Construction As above WSUD requirements will be addressed when planning discharge and water treatment.
+Ref Mitigation measure When to implement How to implement Responsibility for Implementation Reference AEW: Access and Enabling Works SCAW: Surface Ci All Contractors: A on Box Tunnels SSTOM: Stations Systems, and other contractors as delegated by Sydney M intenance SW_12 Processes for treatment and discharge of any water from site and associated monitoring, reporting and regulatory approval requirements Pre-construction / Construction As above WSUD requirements will be addressed when planning discharge and water treatment.
 Water discharge points will be monitored as per Section 8.
 SCAW and SBT Design teams Good practice SW_13 Local standards for water quality may be developed under the AEPR, with due consideration to the Australia and New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC and ARMCANZ 2000) and the results of baseline water quality monitoring taking place for a minimum of 24 months prior to the commencement of Main Construction Works.
 Pre-construction/ Construction May be undertaken as per SW_11 but will not be undertaken if AEPR duty in Reg 4.01 can be satisfied based on the measures in this plan.
 SM - WSA has committed to meet any water quality criteria determined in consultation with the NSW Environment Protection Authority (off-airport) where an EPL is required or in consultation with Western Sydney Airport in accordance with the Airports (Environmental Protection) Regulations 1997 (on-airport) SCAW, SBT and SSTOM with SM Environment Manager Australia and New Zealand Guidelines for Fresh and Marine Water Quality (ANZECC and ARMCANZ 2000) SM-WSA EIA Table 8-2

-Ref Mitigation measure When to implement How to implement Responsibility for Implementation Reference AEW AEW: Access and Enabling Works SCAW: Surface Civil & Alignment SBT: Station Box Tunnels SSTOM: Stations Systems, Trains, Operations & Maintenance All Contractors: AEW, SCAW, SBT, STOM and other contractors as delegated by SydneyMetroWSA SW_14 ESCPs will be reviewed by the Project Soil Conservationist or a Certified Professional in Erosion and Sediment Control (CPESC) for all works involving soil disturbance unless the Airport Environment Officer agrees that soil and water risks do not warrant this.
-ESCPs will be prepared in accordance with the 'NSW OEH Blue Book - Managing urban stormwater: soils and construction'. disturbance described mitigation measure and the CEMF.
-All Contractors - Project Soil Conservationist, and environment team.
-Good practice WSA EIS Table 28-7 SPILL RE ESPONSE SW_15 A protocol will be developed and implemented to respond to and remedy leaks or spills.
+Ref Mitigation measure When to implement How to implement Responsibility for Implementation Reference AEW AEW: Access and Enabling Works SCAW: Surface Civil & Alignment SBT: Station Box Tunnels SSTOM: Stations Systems, Trains, Operations & Maintenance All Contractors: AEW, SCAW, SBT, STOM and other contractors as delegated by Sydney MetroWSA SW_14 ESCPs will be reviewed by the Project Soil Conservationist or a Certified Professional in Erosion and Sediment Control (CPESC) for all works involving soil disturbance unless the Airport Environment Officer agrees that soil and water risks do not warrant this.
+ESCPs will be prepared in accordance with the 'NSW OEH Blue Book - Managing urban stormwater: soils and construction'.
+Prior to works involving soil disturbance To be implemented in accordance with the described mitigation measure and the CEMF.
+ESCPs will developed for each catchment and implemented across the Project where there is a risk of erosion and sediment loss.
+Construction sediment basin design capacities are calculated using the Blue Book RUSLE equation for the 80th Percentile 5-Day rain event (27.6mm) refer Blue Book Table 6.3a.
+Additional water retention and erosion and sediment controls will be implemented throughout the catchment in accordance with the ESCP to protect project assets and completed construction works.
+The ESCP is to be developed in consultation with a Soil Conservationist.
+Good practice WSA EIS Table 28-7 SPILL R ESPONSE SW_15 A protocol will be developed and implemented to respond to and remedy leaks or spills.
 Construction An emergency spill response procedure is to be developed by the Contractor.
 The requirements of the procedure are included in inductions undertaken by all staff, workers and visitors before attending the site.
 All Contractors - Environment Manager WSA EIS Table 28-7